nuscr/nuscr/Readme.md

-With that said, nuScr is not ready for production (better use [Scribble](https://github.com/scribble/scribble-java)), and will not be compatible with the old Scribble.
+With that said, nuScr is not ready for production (better use [Scribble](https://github.com/scribble/scribble-java)), and will not be compatible with Scribble.
-The old Scribble had been extended beyond the original MPST to model checking with automata, whereas we wish to stick to the top-down approach of original MPST.
+Scribble had been extended beyond the original MPST to model checking with automata, whereas we wish to stick to the top-down approach of original MPST.
 NuScr is likely to be not so user-friendly in the current form, and may remain